tarantool/queue/README.md

 this function verifies that:

 * the task is `taken` and
-* the consumer that is confirming the task is the one which took it
+* the consumer that is confirming the task is the one which took it.

 Consumer identity is established using a session identifier.
 In other words, the task must be confirmed by the same connection which took it.
 If verification fails, the function returns an error.

-On success, deletes the task from the queue.
+On success, delete the task from the queue.

 #### queue.release(space, id [, delay [, ttl ] ])